wp-plugins/my-youtube-playlist/readme.txt

 1. The plugin in action.
 Showing the first clip and the playlist.

 == Changelog ==

+= 1.2 =
+* When clicking a clip from the playlist it automatically starts playing.

 = 1.1 =
 * Fullscreen support added.